 Autonomous AI Workers

-Indefinite Background Monitors & Automated Loops
+On-Edge Background Agents & Automated Loops

 The Challenge